 Similarly, you can simplify your documents.
-Using less technical wording where possible can lower your translation costs because the material is less complex.
+Using less technical wording can lower your translation costs because the material is less complex.
 While complex wording is unavoidable in medical and technological fields, you can try to use similar terms across materials.
-Especially when you’re working with the same company over time, this can make it easier to translate materials.
+This can make translating materials easier, especially when working with the same company over time.

 Making documents more consistent and using similar terminology across materials can also help your company use translation memory to lower costs.

-Translation memory is the collection of translated documents that a company has access to from previous projects.
-If you use similar terminology across materials or can reuse older translated documents as a launching point for translation, this could help reduce your translation budget.
+Translation memory is the collection of translated documents that a company can access from previous projects.
+Using similar terminology across materials or reusing older translated documents as a launching point for translation could help reduce your translation budget.

-Since translation memories are primarily used by translation companies to improve productivity and reduce costs for customers, keeping an updated translation memory could benefit you in the long run.
+Since translation companies primarily use translation memories to improve productivity and reduce customer costs, keeping an updated translation memory could benefit you in the long run.